TorranceYang/RedditPoliticalAnalysis/README.md

 Tatiana Tian - Data Visualization + Presentation

-Torrance Yang - Wrote all of the code in this repository
+Torrance Yang - Wrote all of the code in this repository except the R code

 ## Data Gathering and Cleaning